Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 No crypto exchanges are licensed in Iraq due to the CBI ban.
 The primary on-ramp is Binance P2P (IQD and USD pairs), which handles the vast majority of Iraqi crypto transactions.
 Telegram groups and WhatsApp networks handle P2P trading in Baghdad (Karada, Mansour, Karsh) and Erbil (Ankawa, Ainkawa, Dream City area).
 The Kurdistan Region's more liberal business environment has attracted crypto-adjacent fintech activity, though nothing formally licensed.

-Among global card issuers, Kolo offers 2% BTC cashback at $0 annual and 0% FX.
-Tria Signature delivers 4.5% yield-linked rewards with 0% FX at $109/year.
+Among global card issuers, Kolo is the one that lists Iraq, offering 2% BTC cashback at $0 annual and 0% FX.
+For the diaspora using host-country residence, Tria Signature delivers 4.5% USDT cashback on the first $1,000/month (then 1%) with a 1% FX fee and 0.5% per payment (about 3% net) at $109/year.

-Crypto.com provides metal tiers from Midnight Blue (0%) through Icy (4%, CRO stake required). ether.fi with the Core Card offers 3% cashback with 1% FX and borrow-to-spend without triggering disposal.
+ether.fi with the Core Card offers 3% cashback with 1% FX and borrow-to-spend without triggering disposal, also a diaspora option.

 ZainCash and FastPay provide fiat digital payment infrastructure but do not integrate with crypto.
 The Iraqi diaspora (4-5 million, concentrated in Jordan, UAE, Turkey, Sweden, Germany, UK, US) drives large USDT remittance volume back to Iraq.

-Iraq's partial dollarization, absence of individual capital gains tax, and growing USDT adoption make crypto cards a practical tool for the professional class and diaspora.
+Iraq's partial dollarization, lack of a crypto-specific CGT framework, and growing USDT adoption make crypto cards a practical tool for the professional class and diaspora.
 The CBI ban limits formal channels but has not prevented widespread P2P activity.
 Card acceptance is best in the Kurdistan Region.

 Not all cards listed may be available in Iraq.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.